chriswill/serilog-sinks-azureblobstorage/README.md

     .CreateLogger();
 ```

-In your application's `App.config` or `Web.config` file, specify the file sink assembly and required path format under the `<appSettings>` node:
+In your application's 'App.config' or 'Web.config' file, specify the file sink assembly and required path format under the '<appSettings>' node:

 ```xml
 <configuration>